A digital TV and converter box can pick up free over-the-air broadcasts from many stations, such as CBS, FOX, NBC, and so on.

 Any TV antenna will boost a signal and work with a Digital TV Converter Box.

-Most cites will have towers that are located close and if you live in a big city can pick up stations easily with a small cheap indoor antenna.
+Most cities will have towers that are located close, and if you live in a big city can pick up stations easily with a small cheap indoor antenna.

-For those who live outside a city, an outdoor antenna that can be place on a roof or pole will likely be needed.
+For those who live outside a city, an outdoor antenna that can be placed on a roof or pole will likely be needed.